 Cover Limits & Run-Off

 Higher PI limits cost more.
-Architecture has long-tail liability, so retiring architects need run-off cover for up to 10 years after their last project.
-This long-tail exposure is factored into premiums throughout your career.
+Architecture's long-tail liability means retiring architects must arrange run-off cover for up to ten years after their last project.
+The cost and availability of run-off cover are factored into premiums throughout your career.

 📍